mltooling/project-template/CONTRIBUTING.md

 act -s BUILD_ARGS="--check" -j build
 ```

-#### Test
+#### Run integration & unit tests

-Once all the project artifacts are build, you can execute this command in the project root folder to run the integration & unit tests and style & linting checks for all components:
+Once all the project artifacts are build, you can execute this command in the project root folder to run the integration & unit tests for all components:

 ```bash
 act -s BUILD_ARGS="--test" -j build